 Why Concrete Temperature Testing Is Important During Extreme Weather

-Monitoring the temperature of your pour after placement is one of the most important steps in the construction of a concrete structure.
+Monitoring the temperature of your concrete pour after placement according to ASTM guidelines is one of the most important steps in the construction of a concrete structure.
 That is why ensuring optimal curing conditions for your element is critical, especially during extreme weather conditions.
 The hydration process can be drastically impacted if freshly placed concrete is exposed to temperatures that are too high or too low, compromising the strength development of a mix design.
 Furthermore, if the temperature differentials are too high, thermal cracking can occur.
 By closely monitoring temperature variances in your concrete element during curing you will ensure that the strength, quality, and durability of your structure is acceptable.